 ACCEPTANCE AND REFUSAL OF AUTHORISATIONS

-Outlines what is correct authorisation under the Education and Care National Regulations, and what is not correct.
-It details the options available to the service when deciding to accept or refuse an authorisation.
+This Policy outlines what is correct authorisation under the Education and Care National Regulations & Law, and what is not correct.
+It details the options available to TCC when deciding to accept or refuse an authorisation.